kubevela/kubevela/docs/en/platform-engineers/debug-test-cue.md

 In KubeVela, we don't need to download these packages as they're automatically generated from K8s API.
 But for local test, we need to use `cue get go` to fetch Go packages and convert them to CUE format files.

-So, by using K8s `Deployment` and `Serivice`, we need download and convert to CUE definitions for the `core` and `apps` Kubernetes modules like below:
+So, by using K8s `Deployment` and `Service`, we need download and convert to CUE definitions for the `core` and `apps` Kubernetes modules like below:

 ```shell
 cue get go k8s.io/api/core/v1